cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise3/exercise3.md

 and direction is set by writing to port G where the two motors are connected.
-Upon the output compare interrupt (when the free-running counter value matches that stored in the channel value registers, an output compare interrupt is generated if interrupt is enabled for that channel) both motors are turned off.
+Upon the output compare interrupt (when the free-running counter value matches that stored in the channel value registers, an output compare interrupt is generated if an interrupt is enabled for that channel) both motors are turned off.

 Note that to drive the motor, an additional power supply is needed, which